byte4RR4Y/rock4se-image-builder/README.md

 Display manager for the rock4se board as firstboot configuration.

-You can change 'ro' to 'rw' by running './runqemu.sh <IMAGENAME> rw'
+You can change 'ro' to 'rw' by running './runqemu-cli.sh <IMAGENAME> rw'

 you should run 'touch /etc/firstboot' when you've finished testing the build.

+'./runqemu-desktop.sh' boots automaticly 'rw'.

 # Adding custom packages to install